Rule 5.676. Requirements for detention

 (2)A description of the services that have been provided, including those under section 306, and of any available services or safety plans that would prevent or eliminate the need for the child to remain in custody;

-(4)If continued detention is recommended, information about any parent or guardian of the child with whom the child was not residing at the time the child was taken into custody or about any relative with whom the child may be detained.
+(5)If continued detention is recommended, information about any parent or guardian of the child with whom the child was not residing at the time the child was taken into custody and about any relative or nonrelative extended family member as defined under section 362.7 with whom the child may be detained.